La Carmina: Books

 what she sees in Tokyo's many subcultures [...]
 Brace yourself for a kitsch fix."

-Scheduled for release on October 25, 2022, she has written The Little Book of Satanism, to be published by Ulysses Press and Simon & Schuster.
+Released on October 25, 2022, she has written The Little Book of Satanism, published by Ulysses Press and Simon & Schuster.
 It is said to "[examine] the history and culture of Satanism, including “lurid conspiracy theories about serial killers and ritual abuse", and showing "why many Satanists today stand up for free inquiry and personal liberty,” according to the publisher.
-The book contains a foreword written by Lucien Greaves, co-founder of The Satanic Temple.
+According to Fodor's, "With the open-minded curiosity of any good traveler, La Carmina explores the history, culture, and practices of greatly misunderstood modern-day Satanists [...] the little volume packs a mighty punch, examining Satan’s mighty and often affirmative influence throughout the ages and across the world."

 Personal life

 Part of La Carmina's branding includes incorporating her Scottish Fold cat, Basil Farrow, into her promotion and media appearances.